nathansf/firebase-react-ts-sandbox/README.md

 - Styling with Tailwind CSS
 - Deployed to Firebase on commit to main with a Github action

-## Concepts created so far
+## Examples so far

-- Debounce util demo'ed in an input field
+- Debounce util in an input field
 - Component to embed Github code on a page

-### Notes
+### Follow-up

-- Currently desktop only, not sure if I'll get around to making a mobile nav
+- Create mobile nav
+- Add tests